 Preemption

-All Modal Functions are subject to preemption.
+All Modal Functions are subject to preemption by default.
 If a preemption event interrupts a running Function, Modal will gracefully terminate the Function and restart it on the same input.

 Preemptions are rare, but it is always possible that your Function is interrupted.
 Long-running Functions such as model training Functions should take particular care to tolerate interruptions, as likelihood of interruption increases with Function run duration.